Wade3/pxdocs/content/install-with-other/docker/standalone/px-developer.md

 hidden: true
 ---

-To install and configure PX Developer edition via the Docker CLI, use the command-line steps in this section.
+To install and configure PX Developer edition via the Docker CLI, use the command-line steps described in this section.

+{{<info>}}
-**Important:** PX stores configuration metadata in a KVDB (key/value store), such as Etcd or Consul.
+**Important:** PX stores configuration metadata in a KVDB (key/value store), such as _Etcd_ or _Consul_.
 We recommend setting up a dedicated kvdb for PX to use.
 If you want to set one up, see the [etcd example](/reference/knowledge-base/etcd) for PX.
+{{</info>}}

 ### Install and configure Docker

-PX requires a minimum of Docker version 1.10 to be installed.
-Follow the [Docker install](https://docs.docker.com/engine/installation/) guide to install and start the Docker Service.
+PX requires Docker version 1.10 or greater.
+Follow the [Docker install](https://docs.docker.com/engine/installation/) guide to install and start the _Docker_ Service.

 **Important:**
-If you are running a version prior to Docker 1.12 or running docker on Ubuntu 14.4 LTS, then you *must* configure Docker to allow shared mounts propagation.
+If you are running a version prior to _Docker_ 1.12 or running _Docker_ on Ubuntu 14.4 LTS, then you *must* configure _Docker_ to allow shared mounts propagation.
 Please follow [these](/knowledgebase/shared-mount-propagation.html) instructions to enable shared mount propagation.
 This is needed because PX runs as a container and it will be provisioning storage to other containers.

 ### Specify storage